-The Apollo/Saturn V Center will reopen in late March 2021.
-While the Apollo/Saturn V Center is included with admission, it will require a transportation reservation to visit.
-Learn how to make a reservation for your group to visit the Apollo/Saturn V Center.
+The Apollo/Saturn V Center is open again and requires a transportation reservation to visit.
+Learn how to make a reservation and include the Apollo/Saturn V Center to your day.

 There are moments in American history that unified our country and shifted our culture.
 The Apollo Moon landings represent one of these pivotal periods.
 The Apollo/Saturn V Center pays homage to the people and machines that made the improbable possible and the future seem bigger than we ever dared to dream.
 There, stand in amazement under the gigantic Saturn V, the largest rocket ever flown.
 Through new interactive and engaging exhibits, relive the wonder and excitement of the Apollo era.
 This one-of-a-kind attraction celebrates the unprecedented achievement of putting humans on the Moon and the awe felt in that moment by all humankind.

 - Only accessible via the Kennedy Space Center buses

 - Return shuttle buses leave Apollo/Saturn V Center every 15 minutes and travel 20 minutes to the main visitor complex

 - Wheelchair Accessible